Sponsored by Tourism Queensland

 Caz and I enjoyed our coffee and a light breakfast as we cruised towards the open bay, enjoying the fresh air and the serenity of the girls sitting still for fifteen minutes.

 Kalyra loves to learn about wildlife and the world around her and within no time had read through her whale booklet whilst little miss Savannah was enjoying her games, puzzles, and pictures.

 Captain Brian increased the speed as we headed towards the open bay with the sun starting to poke its head through the breaking clouds.
-His crew were providing commentary and tips on photography and the morning was getting better by the minute.
+His crew was providing expert commentary and tips on photography and the morning was getting better by the minute.

-I could already tell why the whales enjoyed spending up to 10 days on their migration in Hervey Bay using the time to socialise and rest.
+I could already tell why these gentle giants enjoyed spending up to 10 days on their migration back to Antarctica in Hervey Bay using the time to socialise and rest.

 We used this time to take photos (including a few selfies) and enjoyed the rare moment of doing nothing, surrounded by glimpses of Fraser Island off in the distance.

 But never fear, after a slow start there was a happy ending in store for us…

 Whale watching in Hervey Bay means you need to practice your patience.
 These are wild animals we’re talking about living in the open and they come and go as they please.

 Captain Brian and crew did an excellent job of getting us going again and as soon as our boat was fixed, we sped off, quickly discovering why Hervey Bay is known as one of the best whale-watching areas in the world!

 We first saw them breaching from a distance and I quickly grabbed my camera and shot some pics on my 70-200 lens.